ostarov/Algorithms_KhAI/README.md

 Algorithms_KhAI
 ===============

-Here we will keep all the materials and references from KhAI trainings
+Here you can findall the materials and references from KhAI trainings

-(at least, notes from lectures, so it's defiinetely better to attend meetings for practice!)
+(at least notes from lectures, so it's defiinetely better to attend meetings for real stuff!)

 The rules are the following: